Introduction

 - Eliminates future decision-making burden

-- HARC assumes all preservation responsibilities
+- HARC assumes preservation responsibilities

 Essential Agreement Terms